 Tune Table is a utility that examines the data in a table and returns statistics about the ExtentSize (the number of rows in the table), the relative distribution of distinct values in each field, and the Average Field Size (average length of values in each field).
 It also generates the BlockCount for each SQL map.
 You can specify that Tune Table use this information to update the metadata associated with a table and each of its fields.
 The query optimizer can subsequently use these statistics to determine the most efficient execution plan for a query.

 Using Tune Table on an external table will only calculate the ExtentSize.
 Tune Table cannot calculate field Selectivity values, Average Field Size, or map BlockCount values for an external table.

 You should run Tune Table on each table after that table has been populated with a representative quantity of real data.
-Commonly, you only need to run Tune Table once, as a final step in application development, before the data goes live.
+Commonly, you only need to run Tune Table once, as a final step in application development, before the data goes “live.”
 Tune Table is not a maintenance utility; it should not be run periodically on live data.